open-component-model/ocm-spec/doc/glossary.md

 #### [Component Descriptor Normalization](specification/formats/componentdescriptor_normalization.md)<a id="compdescnorm"/>
-the mapping of the elements of a [component descriptor](#compdesc) into an immutable format containg only signature relevant information used to calculate a digest.
+the mapping of the elements of a [component descriptor](#compdesc) into an immutable format containing only signature relevant information used to calculate a digest.

 #### [Component Identity](specification/elements/README.md#components)<a id="compid"/>
 the globally unique identity of a [component](#component).